Research - Laboratory/Non-Laboratory, Staff/Administrative

 Following instructions and discussions with the principal investigator, designs research protocols, including developing procedures for the collection, verification and management of data.

 Performs in vivo studies with mice and rats, in vitro tissue culture experiments, and molecular biology experiments.

 Assists with grant preparation and reporting.

-Documents research topics and prepares and submits papers based on research work to publications and committees for publication or presentation to peers as needed.
+Documents research topics, prepares and submits papers based on research work to publications and committees for publication or presentation to peers.

 Conducts literature searches related to research project.

 Assures compliance with established safety procedures and maintains required documentation on laboratory and specimen conditions.